dxos/dxos/docs/docs/guide/react/queries.md

 ## Type-safe Queries

-It's possible to obtain strongly typed objects from `useQuery` if we provide a declaration of all the relevant types in a `schema`.
+It's possible to obtain strongly typed objects from `useQuery<T>` if we provide a type argument `T`.

+Because `useQuery` returns tracked ECHO objects, their type must descend from [`DocumentBase`](/api/@dxos/client/classes/DocumentBase).
+DXOS provides a tool to generate these types from a schema definition file.

+> There are many benefits to expressing the type schema of an application in a language-neutral and inter-operable way.
+One of them is the ability to generate type-safe data layer code, which makes development faster and safer.

+[`Protobuf`](https://protobuf.dev/) is well oriented towards schema migrations, while at the same time being compact and efficient on the wire and in-memory.

 Consider this expression of schema declared in [`protobuf`](https://protobuf.dev/):